Quantifying wave-function overlaps in inhomogeneous Majorana nanowires: Smooth S'S nanowires

 Contrary to conventional lore, the Majorana overlap in the globally topological TS'TS phase at $B>B_c^{S,S'}$ is not necessarily smaller than in the locally topological TS'S case with a Majorana within the bulk of the nanowire.
 For example, $\delta N$ and $\Omega_0$ can be substantially suppressed for $B<B_c$, which suggests a strong resilience of locally topological Majorana zero modes against electrostatic potential fluctuations, see Figs. \ref{fig:S'S}(a,b), bottom panels.
 Actually, as was noted also for the uniform case, in typical S'S nanowires shorter than around $L\sim 3\mu$m all forms of the Majorana overlap reach their minimum within the TS'S regime, $B_c^{S'}<B<B_c^{S}$, and begin to \emph{increase} into the TS'TS phase.
 The same will be noted in Sec. \ref{sec:NS} for smooth NS nanowires.
 This behavior is due to the different (faster) decay profile of $u_\sigma^R(x)$ when it lies at the smooth TS'S junction than when it shifts to the abrupt right boundary of the nanowire.
 It is important to appreciate the difference between these two types of MZMs.
-The MZM at a smooth boundary is also spatially smooth, with a {highly confined} Gaussian-like profile~\cite{Kells:PRB12,Fleckenstein:PRB18}, while the MZM at an abrupt boundary has fast $\sim k_F$ spatial harmonics and a double-exponential decay~\cite{Klinovaja:PRB12}.
+The MZM at a smooth boundary is also spatially smooth, with a Gaussian-like profile~\cite{Kells:PRB12,Fleckenstein:PRB18}, while the MZM at an abrupt boundary has fast $\sim k_F$ spatial harmonics and a double-exponential decay~\cite{Klinovaja:PRB12}.
 We will analyse in more detail the profiles and spin densities of these two types of MZMs in Sec. \ref{sec:spin}.
+In our current setup, this results in a smoother $B$ dependence of the overlap within the TS'S regime $B_c^{S'}<B<B_c^S$ as compared to the TS'TS regime $B>B_c^S$.